Ratio of Debt to Income

 With a 29/41 (FHA) qualifying ratio

-If you want to run your own numbers, feel free to use our very useful Loan Qualification Calculator.
+If you want to run your own numbers, feel free to use our superb Mortgage Loan Pre-Qualification Calculator.

 Guidelines Only

-Don't forget these ratios are just guidelines.
-We will be happy to help you pre-qualify to help you determine how large a mortgage loan you can afford.
+Don't forget these are only guidelines.
+We will be thrilled to help you pre-qualify to help you determine how much you can afford.

 Got a Question?